Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 As well as being a parent to three wonderful children, I love being outdoors, spending time with my large family, travelling, coaching and being an advocate for young people.

 Headteacher at Oakfield

 Lively, enthusiastic and passionate is how I would describe myself.
 My name is Mrs Kaur Gill and I have been teaching at Oakfield since 2008.

 I come from a large family of which many are also teachers.

 As much as I love working with children, I also enjoy watching and playing sports such as netball, cricket, volley ball and football (I am a Man U supporter) as well as travelling and socialising with family and friends.
 To find out more, come visit me in my classroom where you’ll see humour, happiness and hard-working children!

-Deputy Headteacher at Temple Hill
+Head of school at Temple Hill

 Positive, Passionate and Hardworking is how I would describe myself.
 I come from a large family with an English/Caribbean background.
 I love eating, exercise and seeing/doing new things in the world.
 I have worked with children in a variety of different settings before I became a teacher as well as doing a wide range of jobs including labouring, factory work, restaurants and cleaning.

 My main passion in life (other than Tottenham Hotspur!) is to improve the life chances of the children I work with.

 I am delighted to be joining the Galaxy Trust this year as the headteacher of West Hill.
 I have been teaching for the past twenty years and I can safely say that I learn something new everyday.
 For me this is the most exciting thing about education.
 Education has the power to change lives and this excites me!